 |Premiums and Term Length||Single premium; coverage extends one year.||Premiums increase annually; policy can be renewed until age 90.||Premiums level for five, 10 or 20 years; can renew policy until age 90, but rates increase annually.||Premiums level for 10 years; can renew policy until age 90, but rates increase annually.|

-The level convertible term policy from New York Life is its most "standard" term life insurance policy, and it's similar to coverage offered by competitors.
-Coverage is purchased for a set number of years, during which premiums are level.
+The level convertible term policy from New York Life is its most "standard" term life insurance policy, similar to coverage offered by competitors.
+Coverage is for a set number of years, during which premiums stay the same.
 The policy can be converted to permanent life insurance during the first 10 years of coverage without undergoing a new medical exam.
 Alternatively, the policy can be annually renewed until you turn 90 after the initial term length has passed.

 New York Life's family protection term life insurance policy offers coverage for an entire family, including both parents and children.
 Children under the age of 18 are restricted to just $10,000 of coverage each, which is a standard amount as it's approximately the cost of a child's funeral and burial expenses.
-Adults in the family can receive coverage between $100,000 and $1 million each.
+Adults can choose coverage between $100,000 and $1 million each.

 New York Life offers several riders for its term life insurance policies, although the selection varies depending on your location and policy.